yhnavein/swaggie/docs/guide/templates.md

 # Templates

-Swaggie's template system is split into two independent layers: **HTTP client templates** (L1) and **reactive query layer templates** (L2).
-You can use an L1 template on its own, or combine an L2 with any compatible L1 to get a fully-typed reactive data-fetching layer on top.
+Swaggie's template system is split into two independent layers: **HTTP client templates** and **reactive query layer templates**.
+You can use an HTTP client template on its own, or combine a reactive layer template with any compatible HTTP client template to get a fully-typed reactive data-fetching layer on top.

-## HTTP client templates (L1)
+## HTTP client templates

 These are self-contained and produce a plain typed client with one method per API operation.
 Pick whichever library fits your project: